RasmusAChr/PDF2Images/README.md

 1. Activate the plugin from the Community Plugins page.
 2. You can either
- 	- Open command palette and type `Convert PDF to Images`.
+ 	- Open command palette and type `Convert pdf to images`.
-	- Use the ribbon in the left ribbon menu (if activated in plugin settings).
+	- Use the ribbon in the left ribbon menu.
 4. Select your PDF file and click convert.
 5. The images will be inserted into your note.